hfwbakker/investment_overview_updater/README.md

 - Some of the strings inside  columns (especially in 'Narrative') are super long, perhaps need to edit those with regex?
 - Use ARGV to input files to filter?
 - Perhaps use a for loop or function to filter those files since they have the same format?
+- Need to update the output logic with openpyxl because now it doesn't work properly. wra_webcrawler has a properly function snippet now.

 LOG:
+--- Thursday, September 23rd, 2021 ---
+- Ran into some issues where the three merged data frames (df1 df2 df3) could not be sorted on date because some dates were cast as objects and others as datetime.
+Solved it by explicitly converting al 'Post date' column values to datetime.

+--- Wednesday, June 16th, 2021 ---
+- Re-installed on MAC and ran another investment overview update.
+Found some things to improve.

 --- Sunday, May 30th, 2021 ---
 - Script now takes both HSBC China account excel sheets and now combines them into an excel sheet sorted by date, with seperate columns for 001 and 011 accounts.
 - Installed pprint and tried to apply it to the df printing in terminal but doesnt seem to do much.
 Is it because some of the long strings (in narrative) include \ which could be read as escape characters or something?
 Maybe it's the Chinese characters that cause confusion? -> it seems that in terminal chinese characters take up more space than "normal" characters.